MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v3.md

 ### -field RequestCommon

-A pointer to an [RequestCommon](../pepfx/nc-pepfx-pofxcallbackrequestcommon.md) routine.
+A pointer to a [RequestCommon](../pepfx/nc-pepfx-pofxcallbackrequestcommon.md) routine.
 PoFx sets the value of this member.
 The **RequestCommon** routine is implemented by PoFx.
 The PEP calls this routine to perform a processing operation that is specified by a request ID.

 ## -remarks